sageserpent-open/modest-proposal/README.md

 Because we start with breeding blanket pellets in a 3:2 proportion of thorium to uranium and recycle the thorium, this has the effect of enriching the fissile isotopes by a factor of 2.5 during the initial reprocessing.
 The next reprocessing doesn't enrich so much, because the previous core fuel has burnt out somewhat, and there are fewer breeding blanket pellets to abstract fissile material from.
+The final reprocessing has even fewer breeding blanket pellets to work with, so it can't really top up the enrichment at all - the majority of the fuel rod is made of core pellets that have burnt up.
 So we'd expect the fissile enrichment to go up initially on the first reprocessing, flatten off on the next and then drop down on the final reprocessing.

 ## Starting it all up ##